 AMR occurs when microorganisms such as bacteria, viruses, parasites or fungi become resistant to antimicrobial treatments to which they were previously susceptible.

-Increased use and misuse of antimicrobials and other microbial stressors, such as pollution, create favourable conditions for microorganisms to develop resistance both in humans and the environment.
-Bacteria in water, soil and air, for example, can acquire resistance following contact with resistant microorganisms.
-Human exposure to AMR in the environment can occur through contact with polluted waters, contaminated food, inhalation of fungal spores, and other pathways that contain antimicrobial resistant microorganisms.
+Increased use and misuse of antimicrobials and other microbial stressors, such as pollution, create favourable conditions for microorganisms to develop resistance in both humans and the environment.
+For example, bacteria in water, soil and air, for example, can acquire resistance following contact with resistant microorganisms.
+Human exposure to AMR in the environment can occur through various pathways, including contact with polluted waters, contaminated food, inhalation of fungal spores, and other sources containing antimicrobial resistant microorganisms.

 What is the impact of AMR?

-The World Health Organization (WHO) lists AMR among the top 10 threats for global health.
+The World Health Organization (WHO) ranks AMR among the top 10 threats to global health.

 Predicted mortality from AMR compared to common causes of death today